MiamiOH-CSE274/02_Cpp/README.md

 #### 3. What is a "pointer"?

-A pointer is a data type whose value refers to another value stored elsewhere in the memory using its address.
+A pointer stores the address of a location in memory that it's pointing to.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

-If you wanted to output it, it'd be something like:

-int example = new int[10];
-int << *example << endl;
+You would get the reference of x

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?

-A char.
+int*

 #### 6. Just like Java, C++ has a `new` command.
 But C++ also has a `delete` command that Java does not have.
 Why do we need `delete` in C++, but not in Java?
 What is `delete` good for?

 Java's garbage collector generally does a good job of catching anything that is no longer in use, and will delete things as need be.
-In C++, generally if you lose a pointer to some object, you form a memory leak, so if you want to delete something, you better be sure to use `delete`.
+In C++, generally if you lose a pointer to some object, you form a memory leak, so if you want to delete something, you better be sure to use `delete`, as to allow the memory to become available again for other requests for dynamic memory.

 #### 7. What is one question about C++ that you would like me to explain in class?